Morrison, Illinois: Education

 Morrison Community Unit School District 6 is the public school district.

 The Morrison Community Unit School District operates two grade schools: one for grades K-2 and one for 3–5; a junior high school; and a high school.
-High school students may earn high school and college credit at the same time through the dual enrollment program.
+Morrison High School students may earn high school and college credit at the same time through the dual enrollment program.
 Juniors and seniors at Morrison High School may participate in career and technical education training, held at the Whiteside Area Career Center in Sterling, IL.
 Morrison is in close proximity to a variety of advanced educational institutions.
 The community is home to the Morrison Institute of Technology, which offers a two-year curriculum in engineering and drafting.
 Sauk Valley Community College, located on Illinois Route 2 between Dixon and Sterling, is a two-year college.
 Other nearby institutions of higher learning include Ashford University and Clinton Community College (Iowa) in Clinton, Iowa; Augustana College (Illinois), St. Ambrose University, and Western Illinois University-Quad Cities all located in the Quad Cities.

 Christ Lutheran School serves students of various religious backgrounds from Whiteside County and is located in neighboring Sterling.
 As part of the largest network of Protestant schools in the US, CLS provides an education for students from age 3 through 8th grade that is focused on all of the core academic subjects while remaining true to the Bible.